Cellv2/mhw-cheatsheet/README.md

-# See it live!
+# See it live

 Coming soon &trade;

 ## Goals

-1) Structure of code
+1. Structure of code
-2) Continue to practise React/TypeScript
+2. Continue to practise React/TypeScript
-3) Bonus: Start writing tests
+3. Bonus: Start writing tests

 ## Other bits